monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 ### Input sampling timing

 In the current firmware version, digital, analog and counter inputs sampling is triggered by SPI data transfer completion.
-This means you allways read almost one cycle "old" input values.
+This means you always read almost one cycle "old" input values.

 This approach works well for short cycle times about 5 ms when sampling synchronicity is preffered.